 The Elizabeth River Project's Dominion Energy® Learning Barge is our amazing floating river laboratory and classroom.
-Since 2009, nearly 100,000 students from kindergarten through 12th grade have hopped aboard to learn about everything from wetlands, wildlife restoration and sea-level rise to the iconic Chesapeake Bay blue crab.
+Since 2009, over 100,000 students from kindergarten through 12th grade have hopped aboard to learn about everything from wetlands, wildlife restoration and sea-level rise to the iconic Chesapeake Bay blue crab.
 Treat your students to a day on the Learning Barge, and they’ll know how to treat the river for life.

 Everything you need to know about your trip to the Learning Barge!

-Contact us at 757-418-1042
+Contact us at 757-828-4216

 Get your hands on exclusive Learning Barge apparel now available at our new Merch Store!
 Show your support for education and environmental conservation with our stylish and comfortable designs.